Should Online programs be cheaper than their On-Campus equivalent?

 Studying online was indeed more valuable than an on-campus program from my perspective and I paid the same price as my in-person counterparts.
 I received the same degree, I wore the same gown at graduation.
 I also achieved higher grades than my on-campus colleagues.

 That said, face-to-face classes are the mainstay of tertiary education for a reason.
 Of course the benefits of studying in class relate to better motivation, making friends with your teachers and fellow students and the kinesthetic element of some coursework (coding for example) require a traditional classroom environment for students to fully benefit.
-This article does not set out to discredit the very real benefits of on-campus programs.
+This argument is not to discredit the very real benefits of on-campus programs.

 I could seek advice from tutors and professors online via Skype or in group tutorials.
 I managed to make friends with classmates despite the distance and out-of-kilter timezones.
 I also formed study groups with people I met online and we helped support each other through the tricky times or difficult tasks.
 I felt that the distractions of life on campus could be avoided and the good study habits I formed at home also set me up for success in my Honors year on-campus.
 I reaped the benefits of both.